ppereztirador/flyingdrones-fpga/README.md

 * `vivado-demo`: Vivado project and VHDL sources for the PR demo
 * `vitis-demo`: Vitis project and C sources for the PR demo
+* `vivado-onetileline`: Vivado project for processing one line of tiles